SubnauticaNitrox/Nitrox/README.md

 ### Why the name 'Nitrox'?
 Nitrox is an alternative air mixture, used by scuba divers, to achieve longer bottom times.
 As a mod, it will provide a new dimension of gameplay to extend your enjoyment.

+### Is this for cracked Nitrox?
+While this is nitrox for cracked, I recommend if your going to play this game a fair bit. you buy the game off steam please.